OFFSHORE WIND CONNECTIONS 2026

 With significant offshore wind developments in the Humber region in recent years, OWC2026 is the event to attend if you want to make meaningful connections and stay ahead of industry trends.

-The two-day event starts on the evening of 29 April with the ever-popular RenewableUK Connect networking event and the exhibition hall will be open.
+The two-day event starts on the evening of 29 April with the ever-popular networking event and the exhibition hall will be open.
 Day 2 continues with presentations, expert discussions, and invaluable networking opportunities.

 The theme for this year’s conference can be revealed, Offshore Wind and Beyond: New Markets, New Funding, New Partnerships.